-The supply pressure must be regulated to assure proper control and operation.
-The goal of the regulation is to remove the spikes that occur during air supply generation.

-Note - It is always recommended to double regulate the air supply; once at the supply and again at the 2900.
+The supply pressure must be regulated to ensure proper control and operation.
+It is recommended to double regulate the air supply; once at the supply and again at 1220.
+The goal of double regulation is to minimize air supply oscillations.

-Adjust the 2900's internal pressure regulator (REG) to 10 psiG below the supply pressure, but never above 150 psiG.
-For example, if the supply pressure indicates 165 psiG then adjust the internal pressure regulator to 150 psiG.
-If the supply pressure indicates 155 psiG then adjust the internal pressure regulator to 145 psiG (10 psiG below).
-For the best results operate the generator in run mode at the default flow rate to assure the regulator adjustment corrects for any pressure drop caused by the flow rate.
+Adjust the 1220's internal pressure regulator (REG) to 10 psiG below the input supply pressure, but never above 150 psiG.
+For example, if the input supply pressure indicates 165 psiG, then adjust the 1220 internal pressure regulator to 150 psiG.
+If the supply pressure indicates 155 psiG, then adjust the internal pressure regulator to 145 psiG (10 psiG below).
+For the best results operate the generator in run mode at the default flow rate to ensure the regulator adjustment corrects for any pressure drop caused by the flow rate.

 - 1. Open the Supply Pressure Dialog by selecting "Supply Pressure" from the Utilities Menu Tab - 2.
-Using a #6 or #8 straight blade screwdriver, rotate stem clockwise to increase pressure and counterclockwise to decrease pressure while monitoring the supply pressure dialog window.
+Using a large straight blade screwdriver, rotate stem clockwise to increase pressure and counterclockwise to decrease pressure while monitoring the supply pressure dialog window.